-What is an API?
-What Does an API Do?
+What exactly is an API?
+What does an API Do?
 API Full Form

-An API (not be confused with the American Petroleum Institute), an acronym for Application Programming Interface, is a set of definitions and protocols that allow technology products and services to communicate with each other via the internet.
+API stands for Application Programming Interface.
+An API (not to be confused with the American Petroleum Institute), an acronym for Application Programming Interface, is a set of definitions and protocols that allow technology products and services to communicate with each other via the internet of things (IoT).

 If you are a beginner programmer, you may be wondering what the definition of API is.
 An API (Application Programming Interface) allows your application to interact with an external service using a simple set of commands.
 To break down the name, the “Interface” is where different software components can interact.
 Using an API allows developers to add specific functionalities to their applications and can speed up the development process.

-Most of the applications you use every day rely on APIs in some capacity.
-There are APIs for nearly every category imaginable from data to travel and even sports.
-For example, rather than investing time and resources to create their own payment processing system, many applications use a payment processing API instead.
+Most of the web applications you use every day rely on APIs in some capacity.
+There are APIs for nearly every category imaginable, from data to travel and even sports.
+For example, rather than investing time and resources to create their own payment processing system, many applications use a payment processing API like Stripe instead.